Updated 5-27-2008

 you cut the bottom edge of the boards at a 45 degree angle and paint

-them dark brown or even black, that will help make them not seen from
+them dark brown or even black, that will help make them invisible from

 the ground. |